Shailjakant12/golang-redmine-api-/README.md

 # golang-redmine-api-
-created a api to connect with redmine
+created an api to connect with redmine to post some data in redmine issue section.